All Episodes

 We don't know for sure.

-We won't know until we're into 19 or into 2041.
+We won't know until we're into 2041.

 Then we'll be able to assay what that last decade has been like and if the trends are indeed pointing this way.

-Remember the trend is our friend.
+Remember, the trend is our friend.

-Uh they've taken advantage of people that have no other option.
+They've taken advantage of people that have no other option.

-And bear in mind there for these people right here, there is no plan B. So these revolutionaries have no plan B. Okay.
+And bear in mind, for these people right here, there is no plan B. So these revolutionaries have no plan B. They will persist until they die or wear out, simply because they have no other alternative.

-They've just been uh set up that way.
+They've just been set up that way.

 I've read the Antifa manual.